byter11/BetterDiscordPlugins/SoundBoard/README.md

 # How to use
 ## Setting up VAC
 * Install Virtual Audio Cable (VAC)
-* Go to Windows Sound mixer and output device for Discord to CABLE INPUT
+* Go to Windows Sound mixer and set output device for Discord to CABLE INPUT

 ![soundmixer.png](./Screenshots/soundmixer.png)
 * Go to Control Panel Sound options